ibm-cloud-docs/vmware/vmware-esx-create-virtual-machine.md

 After you select your ISO image, you are ready to begin the installation process of your respective OS.

-For more information about setting up a virtual machine network, see [Setting up a Virtual Machine Network](/docs/virtualization?topic=virtualization-setting-up-a-virtual-machine-network){:new_window}.
+For more information about setting up a virtual machine network, see [Setting up a Virtual Machine Network](/docs/virtualization?topic=virtualization-setting-up-a-virtual-machine-network){: new_window}.